The 3 Temptations of Jesus

 His last words say it all..."yet not what I will, but what You will."

 It was His great love for God and us, His people, that He sacrificed His own life for our sake.
 The Cross was the ultimate sacrifice.
-He died so that we could live.
+He died so that we could live to enter the Promised Land with Him.
 THAT was God's will: to reconcile God and man back together in His great love.